Framework OND

 The team stops debating symptoms and starts working on a concrete need.

-2. Scope and delivery path
+2. Scope and practical plan

-• Initial scope and prioritized backlog
+• Initial scope and priority list

 Business and technology teams share the same expectation around time, priority, and next delivery.